Value Capture Variants

 Such a form of revenue raising is in essence a form of Land Value Tax.
 This acts to ensure land is used at its best and highest function.
 Under current settings, the speculative incentive sees good infrastructure undermined by property investors outbidding families for homes.
 If set at an appropriate rate, speculative incentives are reduced.

 A current example sees an average Melbourne $330,000 block of urban land pay some $440 in Land Taxes and $1,200 in municipal rates.
 Average rents are $18,000.
 However the year on year capital gains dwarfed this at $95,000 (APM).
-Under these conditions, the behavioural incentives are grossly in favour of property investment over productive family use.
+Under these conditions, the behavioral incentives are grossly in favour of property investment over productive family use.
 A $1,600 holding charge is not going to coax a site into use when windfall gains have increased from $30,000 to $95,000 per annum in recent times.

 Not surprisingly, the number of speculative vacancies in Melbourne has oscillated from 44,000 to 90,000 homes over the last seven years.
 Speculative vacancies are vacant homes that do not exist according to mainstream vacancy methodologies.
 These mechanisms have been formulated under the expectation that all housing is for homeliness and none hoarded by rent-seekers manufacturing lightly taxed capital gains.
 Prosper Australia calculates speculative vacancies as those homes using abnormally low water levels over 12 months.